timsutton/brigadier/README.md

 It was originally designed to be run as post-imaging step for Boot Camp deployments to Macs, but as it requires network connectivity, a network driver must be already available on the system.
 (See Caveats below)

+## Usage

+Run brigadier with no options to download and unpack the ESD that applies to this model, to the current working directory.
+On OS X, the ESD is kept in a .dmg format for easy burning to a disc; on Windows, the driver files are extracted.

+Run it with the `--model` option to specify an alternate model, in the form `MacPro3,1`, etc.

+Run it with the `--install` option to download and install it, deleting the drivers after installation.
+This obviously works only on Windows.

+Place a `brigadier.plist` file in the same folder as the script to override the .sucatalog URL to point to an internal Software Update Server catalog (details below).

+Additional options shown below.

 ## Windows requirements

+You can find a pre-compiled binary of the most recent [release version](https://github.com/timsutton/brigadier/blob/master/VERSION) [here](https://dl.dropbox.com/u/429559/brigadier.zip) (sha1 189fa1b8f8267bb7bcb882e1becdc9e18c20f48a).
+This was built using [PyInstaller](http://www.pyinstaller.org).

-You'll either need [Python for Windows](http://www.python.org/download/releases) (this was tested with the latest 2.7 release) in order to execute the script, or a tool like [PyInstaller](http://www.pyinstaller.org), which can compile the interpreter and script together into a single executable.
+If you'd rather run it as a standard Python script, you'll need [Python for Windows](http://www.python.org/download/releases) (this was tested with the latest 2.7 release) in order to execute the script.

-You can find a pre-compiled 32-bit binary (which will run on 64-bit Windows) of the most recent [release version](https://github.com/timsutton/brigadier/blob/master/VERSION) [here](https://dl.dropbox.com/u/429559/brigadier.zip) (sha1 189fa1b8f8267bb7bcb882e1becdc9e18c20f48a).

-If you'd rather build it yourself using PyInstaller, install Python, PyInstaller and the appropriate version of [pywin32](http://sourceforge.net/projects/pywin32/files), then build a "single file deployment" with PyInstaller:
+If you'd rather build it yourself using PyInstaller, install [Python](http://www.python.org/download/releases), [PyInstaller](http://www.pyinstaller.org) and the appropriate version of [pywin32](http://sourceforge.net/projects/pywin32/files), then build a "single file deployment" with PyInstaller:

 `%SystemRoot%\Python27\python \path\to\pyinstaller\pyinstaller.py -F \path\to\brigadier`

-The resultant file should be in the `dist` folder created in the working directory.
+The resultant file, `brigadier.exe`, should be in the `dist` folder created in the working directory.

 ## Configuration